-* Subject to HKPS approval for individual applications.
+* Subject to approval from the Hong Kong or British Psychological Societies for individual applications.

 Non-psychology degree holders, especially educators or other community workers, who wish to embark on a path to professional training and career development in psychology.

-*Applicants who have a recognised Bachelor’s degree but have not taken an introductory psychology course (or equivalent) must complete this bridging course before taking other courses in the programme.
-The credit points earned upon completion of this course will not be counted towards the total credit points of the programme.
+*Applicants with a recognised Bachelor’s degree who have not taken an introductory psychology course (or equivalent) must complete this bridging course before taking other courses in the programme.
+The credit points earned upon completion of this course will not count towards the total credit points of the programme.

-Students taking the programme full-time are expected to complete the programme in 1.5 years (a 1 year fast track option may be applied for on an individual basis), while those studying in part-time mode are expected to complete the programme in 2 – 4 years.
-Full-time students will attend an average of 3 - 4 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus, but which may be held in the evening / daytime on weekdays, Saturdays, Sundays, and / or during long holidays at the Tai Po Campus and / or Tseung Kwan O Study Centre and / or Kowloon Tong Satellite Study Centre as decided by the University.
+Full-time students are expected to complete the programme in 1 year, while part-time students are expected to complete the programme in 2 years.
+Full-time students will attend 4 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus.
+Classes may also be held on weekday or weekend at the Tai Po Campus, the Tseung Kwan O Study Centre or the Kowloon Tong Satellite Study Centre.

-Applicants should normally hold a recognised Bachelor’s degree and preferably have introductory psychology training at a recognised tertiary institution.
-Shortlisted applicants may be required to attend an interview / a test.
+Applicants should hold a recognised Bachelor’s degree and preferably have introductory psychology training at a recognised tertiary institution.
+Shortlisted applicants may be required to attend an interview/take a test.

-Applicants whose entrance qualifications were obtained from an institution in a non-English speaking system should normally fulfill one of the following minimum English proficiency requirements:
+Applicants whose entrance qualifications were obtained from an institution in a non-English speaking system should fulfil one of the following minimum English proficiency requirements:

 For further information, please visit Education Bureau's website.